vagebnd/runtype/docs/usage/preparing-your-environment.md

+# Preparing your environment

-# Hooks
+## Hooks

-Hooks allow you to add custom logic to the generation process.
+Runtype Hooks allow you to add custom logic to the Typescript generation process.

 A hook has 2 methods: `before` and `after`.
 The `before` method is called before the generation process starts.
 The `after` method is called after the generation process is finished.